Emergency Information & Services Update

 PRIVATE PROPERTIES:

-What is eligible in the PPDR program?
+What is eligible in the free PPDR program?

 - Removal of hazardous limbs, trees, or other mixed debris caused by Hurricane Helene that is near a commonly used area or maintained areas of a property.